-When purchasing a diamond, the general rule of thumb is to buy a diamond with the least amount of color as your budget allows.
-Diamonds are divided into 5 general categories, or diamond color grades, ranging from “Colorless” to “Light Yellow”.
-Each category is made up of a series of color grades, represented by a lettering system from D to Z. The letter represents the amount of color present in each diamond when graded by a gemologist.
+As diamonds can exhibit a range of color, they are divided into 5 general categories for easier classification.
+These categories range from “Colorless” to “Light Yellow”.
+Our focus is on the first two categories as those are the most popular with online retailers.
+These categories are colorless and near colorless.
+Each category, in turn, is made up of a series of color grades represented by a lettering system from D to Z. The letter represents the amount of color present in each diamond when graded by a gemologist.

 Colorless Diamonds (D-F)